 Larger airports often involve longer queues at customs and at security and passport control, longer travel time at the departure terminal, waiting for trains to get from one terminal to another and more.
 This is why we would advise that you leave yourself at least an hour and a half (ideally about an hour for domestic flights and two hours for international ones) between the time of arrival of your inbound flight and the departure of your outbound flight in order to avoid missing your connection.

-We would go even further and advise you to give yourself even more time when bad weather conditions are expected.
-Plan meticulously when frost, snow or thunderstorms are expected, as they could delay the departure of your inbound flight which might cause you to miss your connection.
+We would go even further and advise you to give yourself even more time between flights when bad weather conditions are expected.
+Plan meticulously when frost, snow or thunderstorms (so especially during winter or if you are flying somewhere during rainy/storm season) are expected, as they could delay the departure of your inbound flight which might cause you to miss your connection.

 If you are lucky and all variables work in your favor, you would have more than enough time to relax with a book and a cup of coffee or walk around the terminal and explore its shopping options.